NISRA

 • Tasks:

-• Completing forms to check for proper labeling and error handling.
+• Filling out forms (testing for proper labeling and error handling).

 • Pain Points Identified